Corey Liuget

-Corey Devon Liuget (born March 18, 1990) is a former American football defensive tackle.
-He played college football at Illinois, and was drafted by the San Diego Chargers in the first round of the 2011 NFL Draft.
+Corey Devon Liuget (born March 18, 1990) is an American former professional football player who was a defensive tackle in the National Football League (NFL).
+He currently serves as the defensive line coach for the Maryland Terrapins, a position he has held since 2025.
+He played college football for the Illinois Fighting Illini, and was selected by the San Diego Chargers in the first round of the 2011 NFL draft.

 College career

 During his three-year Illinois career, Liuget had 125 tackles, 25.5 TFLs and 8.5 sacks Liuget had a career year in 2010, earning Second-team All-Big Ten accolades after recording 63 tackles, 12.5 tackles for loss, 4.5 sacks, 10 quarterback hurries and three passes broken up.
 In 2009, he played in all 12 games, making four starts.
 In 2008, he ranked fifth in the Big Ten in fumbles recovered and played in 11 games and started two at defensive tackle as a true-freshman.

-After his junior season, Liuget announced that he would forgo his senior season and enter the 2011 NFL Draft.
+After his junior season, Liuget announced that he would forgo his senior season and enter the 2011 NFL draft.